-The full proceedings of AfriCHI’16 will have an ISBN and will be published on a USB ‘flashdrive’.
+he full proceedings of AfriCHI’18 will be published in the ACM digital library under the international conference proceedings with its own ISBN.
+It will be distributed on a USB ‘flashdrive’ during the conference.
 Components of the proceedings will also be printed for participants without access to a computer by arrangement with the Proceedings Chair.
 The full proceedings consists of two separate parts that will be archived differently.
-For all written submissions (Papers, Notes, Extended Abstracts and Pictorials) AfriCHI’16 works in-cooperation with the Association for Computer Machinery (ACM), see below, and thus this part will align with ACM requirements.
-For all media other than written submissions, AfriCHI’16 uses the Internet Archive under a Creative Commons “attribution share alike” license (CC BY-SA), see below.
+All accepted written submissions (Papers, Notes, Extended Abstracts and Pictorials) will be published in the ACM proceedings of AfriCHI’18.
+For all media other than written submissions, AfriCHI’18 uses the Internet Archive under a Creative Commons “attribution share alike” license (CC BY-SA), see below.

 ACM Digital Library: Papers, Notes, Extended abstracts & Pictorials

-To ensure wide dissemination, and as customary with conferences that are in-cooperation with ACM Special Interest Group for Computer Human Interaction (ACM SIGCHI), AfriCHI’16 has applied to archive accepted Papers, Notes, Extended Abstracts and Pictorials in the ACM Digital Library.
+To ensure wide dissemination, accepted written submissions for AfriCHI’18 will be archived in the ACM Digital Library.
 As for all ACM conferences (e.g. CHI, DIS SAICSIIT etc.), final approval for archiving in the ACM Digital Library depends on the integrity, quality and timeliness of our reviewing processes, final proceedings etc. Thus, we work to ensure very high quality processes and proceedings.

 Publication of a Paper, Note, Extended Abstract or Pictorial in the proceedings and ACM Digital Library is conditional on correct use of the prescribed format for the track, approved by ACM SIGCHI, and submission of copyright releases with camera-ready files.
 Please note that submissions will not be published without a signed form releasing publishing copyright to the ACM.
 Obtaining permission to use video, audio, or pictures of identifiable people or proprietary content rests with the author, NOT the ACM or the AfriCHI conference.
 For more Information, contact the print proceedings and Archiving Chair: proceedings at africhi dot net.